espinbrandon49/Swap-Meet-React/README.md

 - Shopping cart with item quantities
 - Full CRUD support across all entities
 - Sequelize models with associations and alias consistency
+- Tags are scaffolded for future filtering and discovery but are not part of the MVP user flow.

 ---